Hanul Jeon

 (…) the axiom of regularity has suffered an even worse fate than the axiom of choice; people don’t deny the axiom of regularity, they just ignore it.

 Why set theorists add such an unclear and even seems-like redundant axiom as a part of ZFC?
 This post aims to explain the reason why.
-I will explain the meaning of this unfortunate axiom first and introduce its consequences: $\in$-induction and recursion, also called set induction and recursion.
+I will explain the meaning of this unfortunate axiom first and introduce its consequences: -induction and recursion, also called set induction and recursion.
 Then I will explain the most important consequence of the axiom of regularity: the class of all sets has a hierarchical structure.

-Throughout this article, $V$ means the class of all sets.
+Throughout this article, V means the class of all sets.

 We first analyze a cumbersome description of the axiom of regularity.
 I will assume that the readers already know about partial orders and well-orderings.
 Let me rephrase the definiton of well-ordering: